INDavid04/ubb-pa/README.md

-# learn-python
+# ubb-pa
-The project is from scrimba.com
+The project is from scrimba.com and from ubb fmi computer science university